- We strive to provide complete care for our patients. Learn more about all the services we provide.

-Our Lakewood veterinary team of Dr. Eric L. Eisen, Dr. Lori Perrow and Dr. Erika Olson brings combined decades of experience to our clinic.
+Our Lakewood veterinary team of Dr. Eric L. Eisen, Dr. Erika Olson, Dr. Heather Moffett, and Dr. Heidi Leder brings decades of combined experience to our clinic.
 Their excellent performance as veterinary professionals shines through with each pet they treat.
 We are very proud of our entire team and the pet healthcare knowledge they bring to our establishment.

 Our clinic also offers emergency vet procedures during normal business hours and 24-hour referrals for all other times.

 Bel Mar Vet Gives Focus to Progressive Pain Management and Puppy and Kitten Care